 The offer price will be effective for all orders received prior to the close of regular trading on the New York Stock Exchange (normally 4:00 p.m.
 Eastern time), provided that on the first day units are sold the unit price will be computed as of the time the registration statement filed with the Securities and Exchange Commission becomes effective, if later.
 If the sponsor receives your order prior to the close of regular trading on the New York Stock Exchange, or authorized financial professionals receive your order prior to that time, then in most instances you will receive the price computed on the date of receipt.
-If the sponsor receives your order after the close of regular trading on the New York Stock Exchange, or if authorized financial professionals receive your order after that time, then in most instances you will receive the price computed on the New York Stock Exchange, or if authorized financial professionals receive your order after that time, then in most instances you will receive the price computed on the date of the next determined offer price provided that your order is received in a timely manner on that date.
+If the sponsor receives your order after the close of regular trading on the New York Stock Exchange, or if authorized financial professionals receive your order after that time, then in most instances you will receive the price computed on the date of the next determined offer price provided that your order is received in a timely manner on that date.
 It is the responsibility of the authorized financial professional to transmit the orders that they receive to the sponsor in a timely manner.
 Certain broker-dealers may charge a transaction or other fee for processing unit purchase orders.

-The minimum purchase is generally 100 units for individual purchasers and for purchases by certain custodial accounts or Individual Retirement Accounts, self-employed retirement plans, pension funds and other tax-deferred retirement plans.
+The minimum purchase is generally 100 units for individual purchasers and for purchases by certain custodial accounts or Individual Retirement Accounts, selfemployed retirement plans, pension funds and other tax-deferred retirement plans.
 The minimum purchase requirements are subject to waiver and may vary by selling firm.

 VALUE OF SECURITIES.
 The trustee determines the value of the securities as of the close of regular trading on the New York Stock Exchange on each day that exchange is open.
 The trustee generally determines the value of securities using the closing sale price for securities traded on a national or foreign securities exchange.
-In some cases the trustee will price a security based on its fair value after considering appropriate factors relevant to the value of the security.
+In some cases the trustee will price a security based on the last asked or bid price in the over-the-counter market or by using other recognized pricing methods.
 The trustee will only do this if a security is not principally traded on a national or foreign securities exchange or if current market quotes are unavailable or inappropriate.